My e-mail is firstname.lastname@example.org. - - - - - - - Last modified October 14, 2013

 A presentation for the Annual Meeting of the School Science and Mathematics Association, Birmingham, November 8-10, 2012, was prepared using parts of this paper.

 EMAT 6450 - Mathematics in Context.
-Course being developed for Summer 2013.
+Course developed and taught in Summer 2013.

 EMAT 6500 - Connections in Secondary Mathematics.
-Course being developed for Summer 2013.
+Course developed and taught in Summer 2013.

 MATH 7200 - Foundations of Geometry I